iosadchiy/miga/README.md

 * accept due transactions (start with membership)
 * remove Transaction#status and create index/edit/destroy for transactions
 * add check that Transaction#id goes in series
+* dues should not automatically apply to all members

 ## Interested in feedback for